 In highly complex commercial litigation involving very large numbers of legacy documents and extensive ESI, SL&A discovery professionals:

 - Work hand-in-hand with Discovery counsel and client IT

-- Manage document processing
+- Manage document handling and processing

 - Create and comply with preservation orders